THE TEAM

 STUDENT VOLUNTEERS

-We’re delighted to welcome “The Jack’s” to Team Stumps!
-Jack Smillie and Jack Trounce are Year 12 students at Wakatipu High School.
+We were delighted to welcome “The Jack’s” to Team Stumps!
+Jack Smillie and Jack Trounce are students at Wakatipu High School.

 The Jack’s are Queenstown-based videographers, directors, editors, sound designers, and drone operators.
-They have worked together on a number of local projects, including Under the Icea 3-minute opening sequence based (slightly) around the new season of STRANGER THINGS.
+They have worked together on a number of local projects, including Under the Ice and Desolate Remnants.

-The Jack’s acted as production runners and Behind-the-Scenes videographers/photographers during the shoot.
-In addition to being able to observe on set, they will receive an official IMDB credit on the film, written references, résumé samples, and more.
+The Jack’s acted as production runners and behind the scenes videographers/photographers during the shoot.
+In return for their work, they received an official IMDB credit on the film, a special koha from Film Queenstown Lakes, written references, portfolio samples, and more.

 Rudi Beavan

-Rudi Beavan is a Queenstown-based student who is starting his career in Otago filmmaking.
-He served as a clapper loader, continuity checker, and all-round helper on PULLING UP STUMPS!
+Rudi Beavan served as clapper loader, continuity checker, and all-round helper on PULLING UP STUMPS!

 LOCAL CATERERS